rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/aspnetcore.md

 Services probably aren't the correct mechanism, while middleware seems intended for request/response handling.

+Misc. notes:
-The difference between `AddSingleton()`, `AddTransient()`, etc. pertains to the [lifetime of the service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#service-lifetimes).
+- The difference between `AddSingleton()`, `AddTransient()`, etc. pertains to the [lifetime of the service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#service-lifetimes).

-Finally, make sure to call `webHostBuilder.StopAsync()` when finished.
+- Make sure to call `webHostBuilder.StopAsync()` on shutdown.
 Otherwise you'll get a native exception in the GC finalizer.

 ## Conclusions